 John also describes in another book of the Bible that God is light.

-This is the message we have heard from him and proclaim to you, that God is light, and in him is no darkness at all.
+This is the message we have heard from him and proclaim to you that God is light, and in him is no darkness.

 1 John 1:5 (ESV)

 Those who encounter God often experience the light surrounding Him (Dan.
 10; Eze.
 10:4; Rev. 4).
 Paul explains that God dwells in unapproachable light (1 Tim.
 6:16).
 Psalm 104:2 describes God as having light as a garment that surrounds Him.
 He is crystal clear and brilliant in His purity and wraps Himself with light.

 The first act of God as Creator was to call light into being and separate it from the darkness.
 It reflects who He is.

 Then God said, “Let there be light,”; and there was light.
 And God saw the light, that it was good; and God divided the light from the darkness.

 Why Does It Matter That God Is Light?

 God is light, and He is surrounded by light.
 This speaks of His beauty, holiness, and purity.
 God is good and related to humanity in His goodness and righteousness.
 There is not even a hint of evil or wickedness in Him.